 If you think your child would enjoy The Maynard, you can formally apply for a place by returning the completed Registration Form which can be downloaded here and is also enclosed with the prospectus.
 We will also request references and/or the most recent report from your daughter’s current school.

-Our 11+ School Entrance Assessment Day is on Tuesday 10 January 2016, and our 13+ Entrance Assessment Day is on Tuesday 17 January 2016.
-Please complete and return a Registration Form by Friday 9 December to register for one of these.
+Our 11+ and 13+ School Entrance Assessment Days take place every January (2018 dates will be confirmed soon).
 If you are unable to attend, you can sit an individual entrance assessment at any time throughout the year.

 Senior School Assessment